Automated Optimisation

 n_step=10, # Refinement batch size

-max_iter=5, # Safety limit for the loop
+max_iter=5, # Safety limit for the loops

 max_hours=1.5, # Time limit to safely stop after 1.5 hours